secabstraction/WmiSploit/README.md

 # WmiSploit

 WmiSploit is a small set of PowerShell scripts that leverage the WMI service, for post-exploitation use.
 While the WmiSploit scripts do not have built-in pass-the-hash functionality, [Invoke-TokenManipulation](https://github.com/mattifestation/PowerSploit/blob/master/Exfiltration/Invoke-TokenManipulation.ps1) from the [PowerSploit](https://github.com/mattifestation/PowerSploit) framework should provide a similar effect.
 WmiSploit scripts don't write any new files to disk, but their activities can be recovered by a defender who knows where to look.
+These scripts have only been tested on a small set of Windows 8.1 and 7 machines, please let me know if they're not working for you or submit a pull request.

 ###New-WmiSession